ibm-cloud-docs/Backup/restore-backup.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring data from a backup
+# Restoring data from {{site.data.keyword.backup_notm}}
 {: #simplerestore}

-Use these steps to complete a File restore with {{site.data.keyword.backup_full}}.
-To restore a system image, follow the [Windows BMR](/docs/Backup?topic=Backup-restoreBMR#restoreBMR) instructions.
+Restore files and folders from your {{site.data.keyword.backup_notm}} vault by using the Cloud Backup Portal to recover data from previous backup jobs.
 {: shortdesc}

 ## Starting Cloud Backup Portal